Antemortem vs Post-Mortem Injury Distinction

 Forensic staging and the postmortem interval.
 In homicide cases where the perpetrator inflicts postmortem injuries to simulate an alternative cause of death (postmortem gunshot wounds to simulate suicide, postmortem drowning staging, postmortem sharp-force wounds to simulate a different weapon), the vital-reaction distinction is the primary tool for unmasking the staging.
 Each method has a specific failure signature: a gunshot wound in a postmortem head shows no haemorrhage at the wound floor, no soot infiltration of living vessels, and no tissue gas formation from living tissue reaction.
 Postmortem sharp-force wounds show no tissue-edge haemorrhage and no wound-margin elasticity retraction.

-The forensic pathologist's workflow for vital-reaction assessment follows a tiered sequence.
-Not every tier is required in every case; the decision to proceed to the next tier depends on whether the current tier's findings are sufficient for the question posed.
+Vital-reaction assessment follows a tiered workflow.
+The decision to proceed to the next tier depends on whether the current tier's findings are sufficient for the question posed.

 Tier 1 (gross examination, first 5 minutes at autopsy): document the presence or absence of marginal haemorrhage, tissue retraction, erythema, and crust formation for each wound.
 If gross vital-reaction signs are clearly positive, the finding can be reported as a probable antemortem wound without further specialist investigation, subject to the uncertainty statement.